Master and Commander: The Far Side of the World: Critical response

-On review aggregate website Rotten Tomatoes, 85% of 219 critics gave the film an overall positive review, with an average rating of 7.6/10.
+On review aggregate website Rotten Tomatoes, 85% of 222 critics gave Master and Commander: The Far Side of the World an overall positive review, with an average rating of 7.6/10.
 The site's critics consensus states: "Russell Crowe's rough charm is put to good use in this masterful adaptation of Patrick O'Brian's novel."
 On Metacritic, the film has a weighted average score of 81 out of 100 based on 42 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert gave the film 4 stars out of 4, saying that "it achieves the epic without losing sight of the human".
 The Guardian's Peter Bradshaw praised the film and Crowe's performance.
 New York Times critic A. O. Scott described the film as "stupendously entertaining".
 However, Jason Epstein, also writing for The New York Times, criticized the film, taking issue with changes from the novel, Crowe's "one-dimensional action hero", and implausible events in the script.

 Christopher Hitchens gave a mixed review: "Any cinematic adaptation of O'Brian must stand or fall by its success in representing this figure [Dr. Stephen Maturin].
 On this the film doesn't even fall, let alone stand.
 It skips the whole project."
 (The film omits completely the fact that the doctor and naturalist is also a spy for England—a key plot element in the novels.)
 Hitchens nonetheless praised the action scenes, writing: "In one respect the action lives up to its fictional and actual inspiration.
 This was the age of Bligh and Cook and of voyages of discovery as well as conquest, and when HMS Surprise makes landfall in the Galapagos Islands we get a beautifully filmed sequence about how the dawn of scientific enlightenment might have felt."